suubbhhaamm/Dodge-Mania-Game/README.md

 2. Use Space to pause and resume game(only thrice in a run).
 3. Prevent hitting other cars to reach higher scores.
 4. Level increases with the increase in score.
-5. Press Arrow-Up(⬆) or enter to start the game.
+5. Press Arrow-Up⬆ or enter to start the game.

 ## USER INTERFACE OF THE GAME
 ![game-start-UI](https://user-images.githubusercontent.com/33429953/124158123-2a640380-dab7-11eb-9b63-10dcd924d6fc.png)